+- Any yield settings or class attributes are callable and the user does not have dill installed. - Output times are more finely spaced than the timestep size.

+- Any element tracked by the simulation is enriched in significant part by r-process nucleosynthesis. - Any element tracked by the simulation has a weakly constrained solar abundance measurement.

+VisibleRuntimeWarning

-- TypeError - Any functional attribute evaluates to a non-numerical value. - ValueError - Any element of output_times is negative. - An inflow metallicity evaluates to a negative value. - ArithmeticError - Any functional attribute evaluates to NaN or inf. - UserWarning - Any yield settings or class attributes are callable and the user does not have dill installed. - Output times are more finely spaced than the timestep size. - ScienceWarning - Any element tracked by the simulation is enriched in signifcant part by r-process nucleosynthesis. - Any element tracked by the simulation has a weakly constrained solar abundance measurement. - VisibleRuntimeWarning - The attribute RIa is a user-defined function. - Any of the elements tracked by the simulation have AGB star yields described by a user-defined function. - The model is running with a mass-lifetime relation which requires numerical solutions to the inverse function (i.e. mass as a function of lifetime).
+- The attribute RIa is a user-defined function. - Any of the elements tracked by the simulation have AGB star yields described by a user-defined function. - The model is running with a mass-lifetime relation which requires numerical solutions to the inverse function (i.e. mass as a function of lifetime).